Disability Resources for Students

 myDRS Faculty Portal

-Faculty can view and support accommodations for students in their class by logging into the faculty portal.
+Faculty can view and support accommodations for students in their class by logging into the myDRS faculty portal.

-College students with disabilities
+- Supporting students with disabilities at the UW

 Online Course and Digital Document Accessibility